-The mesmerizing beauty of Lake Hillier perhaps comes as a slightly lesser surprise when one learns what region of the world it formed in.
-That’s due to the fact that it formed in an area that constitutes one of the none regions of the western portion of Australia.
+The mesmerizing beauty of Lake Hillier perhaps comes as a slightly lesser surprise when one learns what region of the world it resides in.
+That’s due to the fact that it formed in an area that constitutes one of the nine regions of the western portion of Australia.

 Its precise location, however, may still surprise some of our readers.
 That’s because it actually formed on a moderately small island!
 More specifically, it lies on the appropriately-named Middle Island.
 This itself forms part of the beautiful Recherche Archipelago.

 The incredible body of water itself appears very close to the northern shore of the island.
 It’s further bordered by a narrow strip of sand, and otherwise surrounded by a dense region of forest.
 A thin strip of plant-covered sand dunes separates it from the sea.

 Perhaps not completely surprisingly, only one form of life inhabits Lake Hillier, though.
 That’s composed of a single form of red algae.
 The presence of that microorganism, combined with an extremely high salt content in the water creates a brilliant organic dye.

 Yet another naturally occurring source further augments this process, as well.
 The extreme salinity causes a buildup of salt deposits along the shoreline.
 A red halophilic bacteria inhabits these deposits, and this leaks into the water when rain washes it down.